fish-quant/rna2seg/README.md

 ## Overview

-**RNAseg** is a deep learning-based segmentation model designed to improve cell segmentation in **Imaging-based Spatial Transcriptomics (IST)**.
+**RNA2seg** is a deep learning-based segmentation model designed to improve cell segmentation in **Imaging-based Spatial Transcriptomics (IST)**.
 Traditional IST methods rely on nuclear and membrane staining to define cell boundaries, but segmentation can be challenging due to the variable quality of membrane markers.

-RNAseg addresses this issue by integrating an **arbitrary number of staining channels** along with **RNA spatial distributions** to enhance segmentation accuracy, particularly in regions with low-quality membrane staining.
+RNA2seg addresses this issue by integrating an **arbitrary number of staining channels** along with **RNA spatial distributions** to enhance segmentation accuracy, particularly in regions with low-quality membrane staining.
 It is built on **SpatialData**, enabling seamless processing and analysis of spatial transcriptomics data.

 ![overview](./img/overview.png)